-In the summer of 1066 William of Normandy made preparations for the attack on England.
-To make sure he had enough Normans to defeat Harold, he asked the men of Poitou, Burgundy, Brittany and Flanders to help.
+William's attack on England had been delayed.
+To make sure he had enough soldiers to defeat Harold, he asked the men of Poitou, Burgundy, Brittany and Flanders to help.
 William also arranged for soldiers from Germany, Denmark and Italy to join his army.
 In exchange for their services, William promised them a share of the land and wealth of England.
-William also managed to enlist the support of the Pope in his campaign to gain the throne of England.
+William also had talks with Pope Alexander II in his campaign to gain the throne of England.
 These negotiations took all summer.
 William also had to arrange the building of the ships to take his large army to England.
 About 700 ships were ready to sail in August but William had to wait a further month for a change in the direction of the wind.
 (3)

-We have no accurate figures of the number of soldiers who took part in the Battle of Hastings.
-Historians have estimated that William had 5,000 infantry and 3,000 knights while Harold had about 2, 500 housecarls and over 6,000 members of the fyrd.
+There are no accurate figures of the number of soldiers who took part at the Battle of Hastings.
+Historians have estimated that William had about 5,000 infantry and 3,000 knights while Harold had about 2,000 housecarls and 5,000 members of the fyrd.
 (9) The Norman historian, William of Poitiers, claims that Harold held the advantage: "The English were greatly helped by the advantage of the high ground... also by their great number, and further, by their weapons which could easily find a way through shields and other defences."
 (10)

-Stage 2: The English held firm and the Normans were forced to retreat.
-Members of the fyrd broke ranks and chased after them.
+The English held firm and eventually the Normans were forced to retreat.
+Members of the fyrd on the right broke ranks and chased after them.
 A rumour went round that William was amongst the Norman casualties.
 Afraid of what this story would do to Norman morale, William pushed back his helmet and rode amongst his troops, shouting that he was still alive.
-He then ordered his cavalry to attacked the English who had left their positions on Senlac Hill.
-English losses were heavy and very few managed to return to their place at the top of the hill.
+He then ordered his cavalry to attack the English who had left their positions on Senlac Hill.
+English losses were heavy and very few managed to return to the line.
+(12)

 According to William of Poitiers: "Victory won, the duke returned to the field of battle.
 He was met with a scene of carnage which he could not regard without pity in spite of the wickedness of the victims.
 Far and wide the ground was covered with the flower of English nobility and youth.
 Harold's two brothers were found lying beside him."
-The next day Harold's mother, Gytha, sent a message to William of Normandy offering him the weight of the king's body in gold if he would allow her to bury it.
+The next day Harold's mother, Gytha, sent a message to William offering him the weight of the king's body in gold if he would allow her to bury it.
 He refused, declaring that Harold should be buried on the shore of the land which he sought to guard.
+(13)

 I have no desire to protect myself behind any rampart...
 With the aid of God I would not hesitate to oppose (the English) with my own men even if I had only ten thousand of these instead of sixty thousand I now command.